Caring, Learning, Excelling Together

 Welcome to Rathmore Primary School & Nursery

 We give a special welcome to our new children across the year groups and of course all of our new P1 and Nursery children.
+We are delighted that our Nursery expansion (from part-time to full-time places) is now complete; with new spaces and staff who are ready to welcome our 52 nursery children to their full-time places.

 We are pleased to support families by offering a Wrap-Around Care option from 8am to 5:45pm daily, with holiday provision in collaboration with YMCA (West Church).

-We remain grateful to our PTA Fundraising Committee whose financial help last year provided outdoor space resources to enhance our children’s learning.
-During 2025-2026 we will target ICT, Literacy and Numeracy Resources with PTA help.
+We remain grateful to our ‘PTA Friends & Family’ Fundraising Committee whose financial help last year provided outdoor space structures and ICT/Literacy/Numeracy resources to enhance our children’s learning.
+During 2026-2027 we will target ICT, Literacy and Numeracy Resources inline with TransformED needs.

 On behalf of the staff and governors of Rathmore Primary School, thank you for your ongoing support.
-Keep up-to-date with current information with our Newsletters, See-Saw, Videos & Social Media.
+Keep up to date with current information with our Newsletters, Seesaw, Videos & social media.

 Yours sincerely,